HTTP redirects in Nginx

 }

-301 redirect for a directory
+301 redirect for an entire directory

 server {